What To Do (And Not Do) When You Suffer A Sprain

 - Take measures to prevent falls

-- Warm-up or stretch before taking part in any sports or activities
+- Always warm-up or stretch before taking part in any sports or activities

-Injuring your ankle or wrist is neither comfortable nor convenient.
-Accessing the right information and diagnosis will help in the recovery process.
+Injuring your ankle or wrist can be a painful and inconvenient experience to endure.
+Accessing the best information and resources for an accurate diagnosis through Expert MRI will help in the recovery process.